microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 1. Admins are restricted from altering certain aspects of a ledger table, removing the ledger history table, and there is a record kept of any dropped ledger table (which you cannot drop).
 See these aspects of ledger by executing the script **admindropledger.sql**
 1. Execute **getledgerobjects.sql** again to see the original created and then dropped ledger table.
 1. Execute **auditdroppedledgertable.sql** to see who created and dropped the ledger tables.
+1. If you are using SSMS 19.X, Object Explorer also can show **Dropped Ledger Tables**.

 ## Exercise 4: What does tampering look like?